Arsenal wrapped up first place in Group H of the 2017-18 UEFA Europa League despite losing 1-0 to Cologne on Thursday evening.

 Arsenal's response after the goal was befitting of a team that knew it had already progressed.

 Jack Wilshere showed sparks of ingenuity, but this was far from the embattled display witnessed in the 2-0 victory over Tottenham on Saturday.
-Youngsters Reiss Nelson and Eddie Nketiah showed some pace and verve when they entered the fray but nothing to worry the hosts too much.
+When they entered the fray, youngsters Reiss Nelson and Eddie Nketiah showed some pace and verve but nothing that worried the hosts too much.

 Cologne manager Peter Stoger enforced some tactical substitutions of his own in the second half to load up his midfield, and the strategy of throwing bodies behind the ball to preserve their second group win paid off in the end.